jasonwoodland/iTerm2-borderless/README.md

 * New app icon to resemble the window's appearance
 * Extra window padding
 * Block cursor doesn't change character foreground color
-* More noticeable 2px-wide vertical bar cursor
+* 2px-wide vertical bar cursor
 * Reverted to slightly bolder font smoothing

 Copy the Terminal.app to your Applications directory or apply the patch youself by following the steps below.